d3netxer/osm-creating-historical-tiles/README.md

 This command loads the extracted pbf into the postgis database and applies the openstreetmap-carto style (need to create DB first):

-vagrant@vagrant:~/osm$ osm2pgsql --create --database gis2 --user vagrant /shared_folder/osm_planet_file/planet-141105.osm.pbf --style openstreetmap-carto/openstreetmap-carto.style
+vagrant@vagrant:$ osm2pgsql --create --database gis2 --user vagrant /shared_folder/osm_planet_file/planet-141105.osm.pbf --style /opt/openstreetmap-carto/openstreetmap-carto.style

 (if you get an error about not having enough memory, you may need to add the '--cache-strategy sparse' flag to your command